frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 Web pages and other files that needs to be served are stored in the `ExpressLRS/src/html` directory.
 They are not automatically included.
 You need to also:

  * edit `ExpressLRS/src/lib/WIFI/devWIFI.cpp`, look for a variable called `files[]`, and add your file to the list
- * edit `ExpressLRS/src/python/build_html.py`, look for a function named `build_common`, and add your file to the list
+ * edit `ExpressLRS/src/python/build_html.py`, look for a function named `build_common`, and add your file to the list, make sure the parameters match the parameters from the previous step

 The files can have pre-processor actions.
 I suggest you read the existing files to see how those are used.
 The pre-processor directives use the `@@` symbol.